The UK Energy Price Cap Explained:

 No, the Ofgem price cap applies only in England, Scotland, and Wales.
 Northern Ireland has a separate energy market regulator that sets its own price controls.

-Ofgem says the next energy price cap review, covering 1 July 2026 to 30 September 2026, will be published by 27 May 2026.
+Ofgem says the next energy price cap review, covering 1 October 2026 to 31 December 2026, will be published by 26 August 2026.

 If you are on a fixed-rate tariff, the Ofgem price cap does not affect you.
 Your unit rates and standing charge are locked in for the duration of your contract.
 You will only be moved to a tariff subject to the price cap if your fixed term ends and you do not choose a new deal.